dvsekhvalnov/jose-jwt/README.md

 ```

 ## Customizing library for security
-In response to ever increasing attacks on various JWT implementations, `jose-jwt` as of version v4.1 introduced number of additional security controls to limit potential attack surface on services and projects using the library.
+In response to ever increasing attacks on various JWT implementations, `jose-jwt` as of version v4.1 and beyond introduced number of additional security controls to limit potential attack surface on services and projects using the library.

 ### Deregister algorithm implementations
 One can use following methods to deregister any signing, encryption, key management or compression algorithms from runtime suite, that is considered unsafe or simply not expected by service.